Skip to content

 The University of Chicago’s Climate Systems Engineering initiative (CSEi) is pleased to invite proposals for Seed Grants and Faculty Research Grants.
 CSEi Grants will be awarded twice a year by the CSEi Executive Committee, based on research merit and anticipated contribution to building the climate systems engineering research cluster.

-The goal of the CSEi is to advance understanding of the benefits, risks, and governance of technologies that might reduce the impacts of accumulated greenhouse gases, and to educate students who will face the challenges of managing industrial civilization on a fragile planet.
-We invite research proposals that address the CSEi’s topical scope of open-system carbon removal, solar geoengineering, and interventions to limit loss of glacial ice.
+The goal of CSEi is to advance understanding of the benefits, risks, and governance of technologies that might reduce the impacts of accumulated greenhouse gases, and to educate students who will face the challenges of managing industrial civilization on a fragile planet.
+We invite research proposals that address CSEi’s topical scope of open-system carbon removal, sunlight reflection methods (SRM), and interventions to limit loss of glacial ice, including the human and social dimensions, policy, ethics, and governance of these technologies.

 We welcome research from across fields including the sciences, humanities, social sciences, public policy, law, and other fields.
-Grants can support any research activities permitted under UChicago policies, including the hiring of research staff, retention of consultants and contractors, subawards (with indirect costs limited to 15%), purchase of data, laboratory equipment and supplies, travel, etc.
+Grants can support any research activities permitted under UChicago policies, including the hiring of research staff, retention of consultants and contractors, purchase of data, laboratory equipment and supplies, travel, etc. CSEi will provide support for administration, programming, communications, and further fundraising.

 Seed Grants